 When you find a home you’re interested in and and are presented a contract to sign, prospective buyers typically are required to include an earnest money deposit ranging from 3%-5% of the sales price.
 Earnest money is held in escrow to be applied to the sales prices once the deal is consummated.
 And while there are few scenarios in which buyers actually lose their deposits, it remains one of the most popular concerns from those looking for Boston North Shore home buying advice.
 Remember, there are certain contingencies in every sales contract, and your real estate agent can assist in reassuring you that if those contingencies aren’t met your earnest money will be refunded.
 As an example, your contract may include a contingency that the home appraise for an amount equal to or greater than the sales price.
 If the appraisal is less than the sales price, not only will it potentially affect your mortgage financing, but it may signal you’re in danger of overpaying for the home.
 Our advice is to negotiate with the seller if you still want to buy the house.

-Also of Interest - Hidden Costs - A First-Time Boston North Shore Home Buying Tip
+Also of Interest - A Good Time for Boston North Shore Home Buying

 “I like this house and I don’t want to lose it.”